 1. has been living in the property for at least two years immediately before the member was admitted to a nursing facility or other medical institution;

-2. establishes to the satisfaction of the MassHealth agency that he or she provided care that permitted the parent to live at home during the two-year period before institutionalization; and
+2. establishes to the satisfaction of the MassHealth agency that they provided care that permitted the parent to live at home during the two-year period before institutionalization; and

 3. has lived lawfully in the property on a continual basis while the parent has been in the institution.